Oran-123/Cheap-Chopping-Chops/README.md

 I have used google fonts to select a font type that best supports the goals of the website, to provide users with cheap haircuts.
 For the main text I have selected [Comforta](https://fonts.google.com/specimen/Comfortaa) because the rounded edges portray a less serious, more fun, and approachable brand compared to a font with sharper edges such as [Cinzel](https://fonts.google.com/specimen/Cinzel).
 To make the headers and the navigation bar stand out form the text, I decided to use [Valera Round](https://fonts.google.com/specimen/Varela+Round).

+## Images

+It is important that the large background image used in the hero section portrays a happy customer to align with the fun, vibrant and approachable brand.

+Again, a less serious image portrays a more approach, less premium brand and with those lower costs.